Real estate title transfer is a process in property transactions. It involves legally transferring ownership of property from one party to another.

 Purpose of Real Estate Title Transfer

 The purpose of a real estate title transfer is to formally and legally change the ownership of a property from one party to another.
-This process is essential in confirming that the new owner holds all legal rights to the property, ensuring a clear and unchallenged title.
-By recording the change of ownership in public records, the transfer provides legal recognition and protection for the new owner, preventing future disputes over property rights.
-Title transfer is important in significant investment transactions, as it secures the buyer’s interests and establishes a legal foundation for their ownership.
+By recording the change of ownership in public records, the transfer provides legal recognition and protection for the new owner.

-Moreover, the title transfer process ensures that all financial obligations tied to the property, such as mortgages, liens, and taxes, are addressed and settled before the transfer is finalized.
-Additionally, title transfers help update public records, maintain the accuracy of property ownership data, and support the efficient administration of ownership rights, property taxes, and municipal records.
+The title transfer process ensures that all financial obligations tied to the property, such as mortgages, liens, and taxes, are addressed and settled before the transfer is finalized.

 What Rights do you have as a Title Owner?

-As a property owner in Ontario, you have several important rights that allow you to utilize and control your property entirely.
 One of the main rights is the right of possession, which legally recognizes you as the owner and gives you exclusive authority to occupy and use the property.
 This means you can live on the property, lease it to tenants, or use it for any lawful purpose that suits your needs.
-Additionally, you can exclude others from entering or using the property without your consent, ensuring your privacy and security.
+You can also exclude others from entering or using the property without your consent.

 Types of Titles & Ownership Structures